Keith Hill: Rochdale return for former Barnsley manager

 "I'll be here until the end of the season and we will take stock of the situation then.

 "Until then, we have an 18-game season to think about, to plan and to achieve so that's what I, the players and staff will be doing.

 "We also need the fans to get behind us and give us all their support.
 That is crucial if we are going to go forward.
 I'm delighted to be back and cannot wait to get started."

 Hill's first game at the helm will be at Cheltenham on Friday.

-Chairman Chris Dunphy added: "This is not a position we, as a club, would have liked to have found ourselves in, but after a recent run of poor form it was important that we acted now.
+Chairman Chris Dunphy added: "This is not a position we, as a club, would have liked to have found ourselves in, but after a recent run of poor form it was

 "I am delighted that Keith has decided to take the job and I am confident in his experience and his ability to work and develop our current squad."